Dominican Republic - Country Commercial Guide

 Executive Summary

-Foreign direct investment (FDI) plays an important role for the Dominican economy, and the Dominican Republic is one of the main recipients of FDI in the Caribbean and Central America.
+Foreign direct investment (FDI) plays an important role for the economy of the Dominican Republic, one of the main recipients of FDI in the Caribbean and Central America.
 The government actively courts FDI with generous tax exemptions and other incentives to attract businesses to the country.
 Historically, the tourism, real estate, telecommunications, free trade zones, mining, and financing sectors are the largest FDI recipients.
+Film production is also attracting high-dollar investments in recent years.

 Besides financial incentives, the country’s membership in the Central America Free Trade Agreement-Dominican Republic (CAFTA-DR) is one of the greatest advantages for foreign investors.
 Observers credit the agreement with increasing competition, strengthening rule of law, and expanding access to quality products in the Dominican Republic.
 The United States remains the single largest investor in the Dominican Republic.
 CAFTA-DR includes protections for member state foreign investors, including mechanisms for dispute resolution.

 Foreign investors report numerous systemic problems in the Dominican Republic and cite a lack of clear, standardized rules by which to compete and a lack of enforcement of existing rules.
-Complaints include perceptions of widespread corruption at both national and local levels of government; delays in government payments; weak intellectual property rights enforcement; bureaucratic hurdles; slow and sometimes locally biased judicial and administrative processes, and non-standard procedures in customs valuation and classification of imports.
+Complaints include perceptions of widespread corruption at both national and local levels of government; a lack of technical competency within the government; excessively centralized and top-down decision-making structures, even for routine matters; delays in government payments; weak intellectual property rights enforcement; bureaucratic hurdles; slow and sometimes locally biased judicial and administrative processes; inconsistent application of judicial decisions in favor of foreign investors; and non-standard procedures in customs valuation and classification of imports.
 Weak land tenure laws and interference with private property rights continue to be a problem.
 The public perceives administrative and judicial decision-making to be inconsistent, opaque, and overly time-consuming.
 A lack of transparency and poor implementation of existing laws are widely discussed as key investor grievances.

 U.S. businesses operating in the Dominican Republic often need to take extensive measures to ensure compliance with the Foreign Corrupt Practices Act.
-Many U.S. firms and investors have expressed concerns that corruption in the government, including in the judiciary, continues to constrain successful investment in the Dominican Republic.
+Many U.S. firms and investors have expressed concerns that despite improvements over the last three years, corruption in the government, including in the judiciary, continues to constrain successful investment in the Dominican Republic.

-The Dominican Republic, an upper middle-income country, has been the fastest growing economy in Latin America over the past 50 years, according to World Bank data.
-It grew by 12.3 percent in 2021, 4.7 percent when compared with 2019 (pre-pandemic).
-Tax revenues were 12.7 percent higher than what was stipulated in the Initial Budget for 2021; coupled with budgetary discipline, the government closed its deficit to 2.7 percent of GDP.
-However, inflation at the end of 2021 was 8.50 percent, double the target of 4.0 percent ±1.0.
-Despite the government efforts to reduce public spending and increase revenues, absent meaningful fiscal reform, public debt continued to grow in 2021, reaching $47.7 billion at the end of November 2021 (if debt to the Central Bank is added, the public debt reached $62.04 billion), and a total service of debt of $5.9 billion – resulting in decrease in the debt to GDP ratio, but an increase in the total value of government debt.
+The Dominican Republic, an upper middle-income country, has been one of the fastest growing economies in Latin America over the past 50 years, according to World Bank data.
+Real GDP grew by 4.9 percent in 2022.
+Tax revenues were 9.9 percent higher than what was stipulated in the Initial Budget for 2022; coupled with budgetary discipline, the government maintained a deficit of 3.5 percent of GDP, lower than its target for 2022.
+However, inflation at the end of 2022 was 7.83 percent, above the target of 4.0 percent ±1.0.
+Despite government efforts to reduce public spending and increase revenues, absent meaningful fiscal reform, public debt continued to grow in 2022, reaching $51.8 billion (if debt to the Central Bank is added, the public debt reached $68.9 billion), and a total service of debt of $7.1 billion – resulting in decrease in the debt to GDP ratio, but an increase in the total value of government debt.
 The government continues to apply large subsidies to different sectors of the economy such as the electricity sector and hydrocarbons.
-In 2021, the government allocated $1.03 billion to the subsidy for Electricity Distribution Companies (EDE’s) and $266.9 million directly to fuel.
+In 2022, the government allocated $1.5 billion to the subsidy for Electricity Distribution Companies (EDE’s) and $663 million directly to fuel.
+The government’s effort, largely via the use of subsidies, to combat the effects of inflation caused by pandemic-driven monetary policies and exacerbated by the Russian invasion of Ukraine have largely kept the economy on track for growth with projections for GDP growth for 2023 in the 4.4 percent range.